Our Approach

-All UR Action programs bring together Americans across divides to 1) engage in constructive dialogue, 2) deepen understanding of societal challenges, and 3) take action to address those challenges
+All UR Action programs bring together Americans across divides to

 Purpose: Deepen understanding of causes and effects of complex societal challenges

-1. The ABCs for Constructive Dialogue
+1. The ABCs of Constructive Dialogue

 When we view dialogue across difference as a competition, we tend to engage unconstructively, fueling frustration and damaging relationships.